paopao74cn/InMOS-DW/README.md

-# Website Rep for DataWave Project
+# Website Repo for DataWave Project
 Put together by Marshall Borrus

 ## Website creation

-This github pages site was created using Hugo and adapting the free default theme.
 The site was originally compiled locally on my computer (with Hugo), and was uploaded to Github as files were updated.
 The website is recompiled at Datawaveproject.github.io every time a file is pushed to the repisitory thanks to some handy internet guides which use a public workflow file to run Hugo online.

 ## Website editing